5 Remarkable Arabic Short Stories to Carry You Away

 Many famous authors in the Arab world wrote short stories.
 In fact, the greatest Arabic writers of all time almost always made sure they had something written in the form of a short story.

 A short story is a window into a theme or idea within a culture.
 While the writing is concise, the theme that prevails in the text allows you to dive into a different world with strong characters and atmosphere.
-You’ll come out of the stories with both lessons and controversies.
+You’ll come out of the stories not only learning lessons but also changing your worldview to an extent.

-It has been said that short stories are the most efficient way to change minds within a nation, as they arouse many questions and debates never contemplated before by critics, analysts or general readers.
+It’s been said that short stories are the most efficient way to change minds within a nation, as they encourage questions and debates between critics, analysts and general readers.

 Open Windows to New Worlds with 5 Famous Arabic Short Stories